AyrA/php-ytstream/README.md

 Additional features that may or may not be included

 - Support for playlists
-- Support for multiple ids in a single request (creating a concatenated output)
-- Randomization of ids if multiple are provided
 - Find a way to make it detect broken downloads which leave the cached file only partially complete
 - Stream the MP3 with metadata